How to integrate UFT(QTP) with ALM (Quality Center)

 Connecting UFT and ALM

-Step 4) Upon successful authentication, the ALM files would be downloaded as we are establishing connection between ALM and UFT for the very first time.
+Step 4) Upon successful authentication, the ALM files will be downloaded, as we are establishing a connection between ALM and UFT for the very first time.

 Connecting UFT and ALM